Designed to honor history and exemplify excellence.

 inaugural class of 1948 from Community Rural Schools.
 They served as

-ambassadors to bring what had previously six different schools together into
+ambassadors to bring what had previously been six different schools together into

 one Community: Billy Caldewell, Lucille Cook Sedgwick, Jane Davis Allen, Aletha